Senior Tutor Checklist

 - Remind your new tutors to sign up to videotape themselves, and let them know when you will be available to watch the tape with them.

-- Attend the appropriate Tutor Roundtable meeting and possibly help lead the session.
+- Attend any All Tutor meetings available and possibly help plan and lead them.

 By Week 8